Company Institutes Mandatory “CSO” Position For All

-The newest member of AirPR, Andrew Carpenter, was dubbed Chief Sprig Officer as the team is still unclear if he eats lunch from any other vendor.
+The newest member of Onclusive, Andrew Carpenter, was dubbed Chief Sprig Officer as the team is still unclear if he eats lunch from any other vendor.
 His title will be up for review after he completes his 2nd week of work.

 Leta Soza, the company’s PR Engineer, has affectionately been given the title of Chief Saucy Officer.
 HR refused to comment on this, but the Chief Spokesperson Officer did say this: “Sometimes you just have to call a spade a spade.”

-The company has also extended honorary CSO titles to close confidants and part-time members of the AirPR team.
+The company has also extended honorary CSO titles to close confidants and part-time members of the Onclusive team.
 For example, the corporate yoga instructor, Ashley Bening, will now be known as the Chief Stretching Officer; and managing partner of talkTECH, Kristen Tischhauser, who is frequently used for C-suite image consultation, will now be donned Chief Style Officer.

-“Ultimately, we don’t want people to feel confined by their titles,” adds Rajagopal Sathyamurthi, who until today was AirPR’s CTO but now is proudly known as Chief Shar Officer, in honor of his wife.
+“Ultimately, we don’t want people to feel confined by their titles,” adds Rajagopal Sathyamurthi, who until today was Onclusive’s CTO but now is proudly known as Chief Shar Officer, in honor of his wife.
 “In fact, we view this move as a decision that will energize all parties and set us apart from the classic C-suite.”